The statehouse is really just a big riverside warehouse.

 It’s a tough lift.

 Without influence over those votes, Murphy, in the words of one insider observing the budget debacle, is “just a progressive at a podium.”
-Worse, by the reckoning of another statehouse veteran, he’s “Governor Prieto,” a dig at the former speaker who tried to buck Norcross and invariably came up short of the votes required to buck the boss’ agenda.
+Worse, by the reckoning of another statehouse veteran, he’s “Governor [Vinny] Prieto,” a dig at the former speaker who tried to buck Norcross and invariably came up short of the votes required to buck the boss’ agenda.

-Yesterday, though, Murphy – out-hoisted on the backroom political front, relegated in one narrative to the part of the club owner bullied by Joe Pesci, offered the argument he’s down to on the 2020 $38 billion budget: a moral argument.
+Yesterday, though, Murphy – out-hoisted on the backroom political front, relegated in one retelling to the part of the club owner bullied by Joe Pesci, offered the argument he’s down to on the 2020 $38 billion budget: a moral argument.

 Cue the Trenton laugh track.